 2. Fill Out Forms Correctly

-One of the most common pitfalls is submitting incomplete or inaccurate forms.
+One of the most common mistakes in your green card application is submitting incomplete or inaccurate forms.
 It’s vital to fill out every section of your application thoroughly.
 If a question does not apply to you, mark it as “N/A” (not applicable) instead of leaving it blank.
 Take the time to review each form carefully before submission, and consider consulting with an immigration attorney if you have any uncertainties.

 3. Collect Required Supporting Documents